NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Here is a list of scriptures that harmonize with or prove the trinity doctrine, along with explanations as to what part of the doctrine they touch on.

+# Genesis 18:1,2

+> And Jehovah appeared to him by the oaks of Mamre, as he sat at the door of his tent in the heat of the day.
+2 He lifted up his eyes and looked, and behold, three men were standing in front of him.
+When he saw them, he ran from the tent door to meet them and bowed himself to the earth

+The Bible teaches that "no one can see God and live", however in this passage Abraham experiences how **Jehovah appeared to him**.
+The passage reveals that Jehovah here is visible, tangible[^tangible], has location, eats food, walks, and other things a regular person would.
+This tells us that there is not as simple as that God is invisible and transcendental.
+God can also be physically present as a human on earth.

+[^tangible]: **Tangible**: Being able to be touched.

+Notice also that Jehovah appears as three men.
+Some argue these are the Father, the Aon and the Holy Spirit.
+Others argue that this is Jehovah and two angels.
+In any case it shows that God is not so simple that you can put him in a neat box.

 ## Exodus 19:9

 > And Jehovah said to Moses, “Behold, **I am coming to you in a thick cloud**, that the people may hear when I speak with you, and may also believe you forever.”
 When Moses told the words of the people to Jehovah,